shanelindsay/shanelindsay.github.io/about.md

 title: About
 permalink: /about/
 published: true
-lede: Lecturer in Psychology at the University of Hull, studying language, memory, and cognition across behavioural and neuroscience contexts.
 ---

 I am a Lecturer in Psychology at the University of Hull.
 My work sits across psycholinguistics, cognitive psychology, and research methods, with a particular focus on how language is learned, represented, and used in the context of perception, action, and memory.